mzglicz/ctr/README.md

 Allows you to create links in the database
-Once user clicks on the link they will be redirected to the specified target And the interation is going to be logged (should be sent to kafka) And stored in different collection
+Once user clicks on the link they will be redirected to the specified target And the interation is going to be logged (should be sent to kafka) And stored in different collection and / or db

 Structure
 * docker